RRZE-HPC/pylikwid/README.md

 # likwid-python-api
-Python interface for the Marker API of LIKWID (https://github.com/RRZE-HPC/likwid)
+Python interface for the C API of LIKWID (https://github.com/RRZE-HPC/likwid)

 # Installation
-Adjust paths and python version in Makefile and type make.
-Copy the resulting `likwid.so` somewhere in your `PYTHONPATH` or extend the `PYTHONPATH` by the folder where `likwid.so` resides.
+I added a setup.py script for the installation.
+It builds the C module and copies it to the proper destination.

 # Functions
 After `import likwid` you can call the following functions: